I incorrectly predicted that there's no violation of human rights in DELTUVA v. LITHUANIA.

 STRASBOURG

-It may be subject to editorial revision.
-In the case of Deltuva v.
-Lithuania,
+This judgment is final but it may be subject to editorial revision.
+In the case of Kobyzka v.
+Ukraine,

 Delivers the following judgment, which was adopted on that date: